 - You must desludge or empty your septic tank at regular intervals which are determined by the capacity of your tank and by the number of people resident at the property that it services.
 This work must be carried out by an authorised contractor and you must retain the receipt for the work carried out for at least five years.

-Once your septic tank has been inspected, there may be no further action necessary on your part.
+If your septic tank is chosen to be inspected, there may be no further action necessary on your part.
 Alternatively, you may have to address any issues with your septic tank that might have been raised by the inspection.
 You should note that there is grant assistance available from the Department of Environment, Community and Local Government for homeowners whose septic tanks require remedial works following an inspection.

 While this may seem a burden to some homeowners, it is important to realise that these regulations will ensure that septic tanks In Ireland are maintained and repaired where necessary preventing danger to human health and the environment.

 At Carlow Concrete Tanks, we’re one of the leading suppliers of septic tanks in Ireland.
 Contact our expert team today and have your septic tank inspected and serviced.
 This will help maintain the systems performance and ensure you are meeting all of the regulatory requirements.